Common reasons for medical device recalls

 Regulatory Authorities generally require immediate notifications when a potential recall scenario is identified.
 Pre-approvals of product recall plans are often necessary.

-Why a medical device product recall?
+Why is a recall of a medical device sometimes necessary?
 Reasons for recalling a medical device can vary.
-How medical device recalls are managed may also vary somewhat, depending on the type of device and its risk classification.
+How recalls of medical devices are managed may also vary, somewhat, depending on the type of device, and its risk classification.

 Managing the recall of implanted medical devices, such as pacemakers, would involve different strategies than recalling, say, a finger pulsometer.

-But there are specific GMP rules to follow for recalls, to help protect patient health, reduce risks, and meet regulatory requirements.
+But there are specific rules and regulations to follow for recalls, to help protect patient health, reduce risks, and meet regulatory requirements.

 To find out what Regulatory Authorities expect in terms of recall preparedness & recall procedures, take the Therapeutic Product Recalls training course (online).